Courseiva

 Use S3 Batch Operations with a Lambda function to apply SSE-KMS encryption to all existing objects using the KMS key.

-Option A is correct.
-S3 Batch Operations can apply SSE-KMS encryption to existing objects using the KMS key.
-Option B is wrong because copying objects manually is inefficient and error-prone.
-Option C is wrong because the bucket policy only prevents new unencrypted uploads.
-Option D is wrong because deleting and re-uploading is disruptive.
+S3 Batch Operations can apply SSE-KMS encryption to existing objects without disrupting access.
+It uses a Lambda function to re-encrypt each object with the specified KMS key.
+Option A is wrong because copying objects to themselves with the --sse-kms-key-id parameter does not work - it requires a full copy to a new location and back.
+Option B is wrong because the bucket policy only prevents new unencrypted uploads, it does not fix existing objects.
+Option C is wrong because deleting and re-uploading disrupts access and is inefficient.

 Answer analysis